BCLP's founding transatlantic merger is all new and shiny – just like the London skyline it has helped to shape.

 Client secondments are a popular choice, and there is also the opportunity to undertake an international seat in either our Brussels, Singapore, Hong Kong, Dubai or Abu Dhabi offices.

-You will get to choose the departments you sit in and will be assigned a trainee ‘buddy’ who you will shadow.
+You will get to choose the departments you sit in across your two seats and will be assigned a trainee ‘buddy’ who you will shadow.
 You will very much be considered ‘part of the team’ and will be involved in every aspect of the department from client meetings to court runs and work with senior lawyers.

-Apart from actually doing real client work, you will also attend a series of partner-led talks and workshops, to help build up your knowledge about BLP and also improve your skill set.
-Alongside the work, we also host numerous social events throughout the vacation scheme which provide the opportunity to network with firm representatives.
+You will be trusted with real client work and you will benefit from attending a series of partner-led talks and workshops to help build up your knowledge about BCLP.
+Alongside working in your seats and your skill sessions, we also host numerous social events throughout the vacation scheme which provide the opportunity to network with firm representatives.

-The duration of the programme varies from 1 to 2 weeks, and students are paid £325 per week.
+The duration of the programme varies from one to two weeks, and students are paid £400 per week.

 Open days and first-year opportunities